rjasi/what-if-I-had-invested-in-vanguards/README.md

 # TODO

-* Need to work on re sizing for smaller screens
+* Need to work on re-sizing for smaller screens

 * The html code was hastily put together so there are some parts of it that could be cleaned

 * Move the JS code into a separate folder

 * Implement django forms for user input, right now it it is just sending a post request without input validation

-* Make the user input fields's width growth as the input gets bigger

 * dockerize the application for quick deployment